SmithJosh/spring-security-8026/README.md

 This is a simple gateway application configured to route requests to some backend service.
 It has a single page which submits POST requests to that same service.
+It also has a web filter which tries to read form data off of the post before it is routed by the gateway.

-The gateway uses Spring Security to provide CSRF protection.
-If CSRF protection is disabled, everything works properly.
-But when it's enabled, the form POST on the gateway page hangs until it times out.
+The problem is, form POSTs hang until they timeout.
+It seems this is caused by reading the form data before the request is routed by the gateway.

 ## To reproduce
 1. Configure the gateway to point to some service where you can verify the requests are received.
 The default config should work if the link hasn't expired.
     ```yaml
     spring:
       cloud: